husqybot/husqybot.github.io/docs/modules/reminders.md

 Repeated reminders are the more advanced types of reminders, they can be created by server administrators using the Husqy dashboard.
 They provide the following extra properties:

 - `Content is embed`: Wether the content is a Husqy embed configuration;
-- `Content`: The content configuration of the message to send, this does support Husqy embed configuration, make sure you set: content_is_embed to True;
+- `Content`: The content configuration of the message to send, this does support Husqy embed configuration, see [Utils custom embeds](https://husqy.xyz/docs/functions/utils#custom-embeds), make sure you set: content_is_embed to True;
 - `Schedule`: The specific schedule to use, this can be a [`cron`](#trigger-type-cron) or [`interval`](#trigger-type-interval) based schedule;

 As you can see, these reminder type provide more control over the message when compared to the quick reminders, things like `Title` and `Description` are not used.
 Although they are called "reminders" they can have different uses for different use cases.
 You can, for example, use these to schedule messages to channels.